-- a company's financial year may not exceed 15 months (this applies to its first financial year and any subsequent financial year which is longer than 12 months as a result of a change in financial year); - a company may not file a notice to change its financial year more than once during a financial year; and - in the case of a change in financial year the newly established financial yearend must be later than the date on which the notice is filed.
+- a company may not file a notice to change its financial year more than once during a financial year; and - in the case of a change in financial year, the newly established financial yearend must be later than the date on which the notice is filed.

 The Companies Act does not lay down a minimum period for a financial year.
-A company incorporated on 1 February 2016 which adopts a financial year-end of the last day of February would thus have a first financial year of one month.
+A company incorporated on 1 February which adopts a financial year-end of the last day of February would thus have a first financial year of one month.

-Generally, the approval of a company's first financial year does not present any difficulty and the Commissioner may approve the financial year adopted by the company for purposes of section 27 of the Companies Act but is not obligated to do so.
+Generally, the approval of a company's first financial year does not present any difficulty and the Commissioner will often approve the financial year adopted by the company for purposes of section 27 of the Companies Act.
 In the unlikely event of a company not specifying a financial year, its financial year will be the last day of February.

-The discretionary power of the Commissioner under the definition of "financial year" is not subject to the Companies Act.
-The Commissioner is, therefore, not bound to accept a notice of change in financial year filed under the Companies Act.
-If the Commissioner does not agree to the change in financial year end for a specific year of assessment, a company may draw up separate sets of financial statements for that period, one for Income Tax purposes and one for Companies Act purposes.
+If the Commissioner does not agree to the change a company's financial year end for a specific year of assessment and the financial year for income tax purposes does not align with the financial year under the Companies Act, that company will need to draw up separate sets of financial statements for income tax purposes and for Companies Act purposes.
 Non-approval can happen, for example, if an application carries negative consequences for the fiscus, such as a decrease in tax rates or enhanced capital allowances.
 The Commissioner will approve such an application only in exceptional circumstances or may approve it subject to the change taking effect in the following fiscal year.